MEDEVAC PROGRAMME

 - PhDr.
 Tomas Haisman

 The inception of the MEDEVAC Programme (from English “MEDical EVACuation”) dates back to the beginning of 1993 where there was a war conflict in Bosnia and Herzegovina.
-At the end of 1993, A four-year-old girl was evacuated for treatment to the Czech Republic after she was hurt in a small town in Bosnia by a grenade.
+At the end of 1993, a four-year-old girl was evacuated for treatment to the Czech Republic after she was hurt in a small town in Bosnia by a grenade.
 Even though the local doctors worked hard to help her survive, her injuries required specialized care.
 At the request of the Ministry of the Interior, the treatment was provided in Motol University Hospital in Prague.

 Subsequently, other patients arrived, not only children but also adults.
 Although the war in the former Yugoslavia ended, in 1998 the war in Kosovo started and MEDEVAC (at that time still a project of the Czech MoI) offered once again its helping hand.
 In the following years, evacuations from other countries took place: Afghanistan, Cambodia, Chechnya, Iraq, Libya, Myanmar, Pakistan, Syria.
 In addition to Motol University Hospital, other Czech Hospitals also assisted in providing specialized care, namely: Bulovka Hospital, Vinohrady University Hospital and the General University Hospital in Prague.